ldn-softdev/jtc/README.md

 ```

 - yes, multiple walks (`-w`) are allowed
-- option `-j` will wrap the walked outputs into a JSON, but not just
+- option `-j` will wrap the walked outputs back into a JSON, but not just,
 - option `-l` together with `-j` will ensure relevant walks are grouped together (try without `-l`)